-I also started making six figures with this program and it took me a fraction of the time.
+I also started making six figures with what this program taught me, and it took me a fraction of the time.

 Better yet, the adspend was an additional cost to the client, so my revenue was a LOT closer to my net profit.

 All I had to pay for were a few tools, which James and Jason are upfront about, and I have seen their NEW tool they are offering their students which helps save them money on tools. (saved me about $200 a month)

-I was playing poker back in May 2016 and I got to talking with an Electrician, who was sitting right next to me.
+I landed this client while playing poker back in May 2016 and I got to talking with an Electrician, who was sitting right next to me.

-If you remember, I had a hard time getting clients, and when I was following the JK method.
+If you remember, I had a hard time getting clients when I was following the JK method.

 Now I have a house, a savings account, and living the life I want to live.

-It started with this electrician – this was the first client I landed in LMV using one of the funnels given to me in the training.
+It started with this electrician – this was the first client I landed in LMV and just used one of the 37 done for you funnels they have for their students.